Skip to content

 on-us Listed by gunra Ransomware Group

-On June 30, 2026, the ransomware group known as gunra added on-us to its public leak site, confirming that it had exfiltrated internal files from the company during a ransomware attack.
+On June 30, 2026, the ransomware group known as gunra added on-us to its public leak site, claiming that it had exfiltrated internal files from the company during a ransomware attack.

 Public reporting indicates that gunra listed on-us on its leak site on June 30, 2026.
 The data consists of internal files exfiltrated during a ransomware incident.
 The exact number of people whose information appears in the files remains unknown.
 No specific types of personal records, such as customer databases or payment card details, have been detailed in available public descriptions of the posting.
 The leak site entry follows the group’s standard pattern of publishing samples and demanding payment to prevent full release.